raspberrypilearning/testing-vision/en/step_3.md

 ## Load your model and image
 The first thing you need to do is bring in the model you're going to use from the `tensorflow` library.
-If you remember from [the start of this project](1) the model is the set of rules the computer follows to complete a task — in this case a set of rules for deciding which object appears in an image.
+The model is the set of rules the computer follows to complete a task — in this case a set of rules for deciding which object appears in an image.
 We call this decision classification, and we call each possible answer, in this case each type of object, a class.
 The model you'll be using is called VGG16.
 VGG16 is trained to recognise a wide variety of objects, and it's very quick to get into your program.

 --- task ---